PaulWorm/DGApy/README.md

 DGA is a python package for calculations using the lambda corrected dynamical vertex correction.

 ## Installation
+Run "conda install Cython".
+This is needed as a prerequisite for ana_cont.
 Run "pip install -e ." in the root directory.
 This will provide the package dga and the console script dga_main.